-The project request is to upgrade the Town's emergency communications equipment located on the existing Crown Castle wireless telecommunications facility and purchase mobile and portable devices.
-The project will improve the functionality of the Town's emergency series communication system by reducing the number of "dead spots" within the Town and drastically improving the ability of emergency services personnel to communicate with each other and respond to incidents/emergency situations.
+The project request is to upgrade the Town's emergency communications equipment located on the existing Crown Castle wireless telecommunications facility and the purchase of mobile and portable devices.
+The project will improve the functionality of the Town's emergency series communication system by reducing the number of "dead spots" within Town and drastically improve the ability for emergency services personnel to communicate with each other and response to incidents/emergency situations.